kavitakeenable/kavi2/README.md

 - You can use a text editor like vim to create and edit the file.
 Open your terminal and run:

-* Then after that we have to write the code of html in Index.html
+* Then after that, we have to write the HTML code in Index.html

  ><span style="color:blue">vim index.html</span>